 6) SECRET HINT: The best jobs I have ever had all came from my school connections which is why I believe in going to a physical school as opposed to an online university.
 There is something about face time with the faculty and other students that engenders more trust and opportunity than using purely electronic means to communicate.

 In that vein, one of the worthwhile tactics I use when I am at school is to do a “walkabout” of the hallways – paying particular attention to the bulletin boards and TV screens announcing courses and talks by guest speakers.
-I have found organizations, individuals and knowledge that I would never have found out otherwise by employing this method.
+I have found organizations, individuals and knowledge that I would never have found out about otherwise by employing this method.

 - What areas do you specialize in?